oracle/node-oracledb/doc/api.md

 readonly Number stmtCacheSize
 ```

-The number of statements that must be cached in the [statement cache](#stmtcache) of
+The number of statements to be cached in the
-the connection.
-The default value is the `stmtCacheSize` property in effect in the *Pool*
+[statement cache](#stmtcache) of the connection.
+The default value is
+the `stmtCacheSize` property in effect in the *Pool* object when the
-object when the connection is created in the pool.
+connection is created in the pool.

 ### <a name="connectionmethods"></a> 5.2 Connection Methods